Heel Pain

 of Heel Pain

-The human body has its own innate healing mechanisms, but it sometimes needs a nudge to accelerate the healing process.
-Regenerative technologies help to jump-start the healing process, to stimulate and speed up healing.
-Our outpatient regenerative therapies expedite recovery with minimal discomfort for the patient.
+The human body has its own innate healing mechanisms driven by the immune system, but some tissues are more resistant to healing than others.
+Regenerative technologies help to jump-start the healing process by introducing and/or activating biological factors that stimulate and speed up healing.

 Focused Extracorporeal Shock Wave Therapy (ESWT)